rajneeshprakashhajela/Terraform/README.md

 4. Uses easy to understand language, HCL (HashiCorp configuration language)<br/>
 5. Easily portable to any other provider<br/>

 Every Terraform configuration has at least one module called the root module.
-The root module is any .tf and/or .tf.json files stored in the main working directory.
+The root module is any .tf and/or .tf.json files stored in the main working directory.<br/>

-Let’s say you have a Terraform configuration saved in a root module folder named web-app consisting of three files:
+Let’s say you have a Terraform configuration saved in a root module folder named web-app consisting of three files:<br/>

-main.tf – used to define providers, remote backend state file. variables.tf – used to define input variables used in the configuration. terraform.tfvars – used to define values for input variables defined in variables.tf
+main.tf – used to define providers, remote backend state file.<br/>
+variables.tf – used to define input variables used in the configuration.<br/>
+terraform.tfvars – used to define values for input variables defined in variables.tf<br/>

 ![image](https://user-images.githubusercontent.com/43515480/229513468-8e9f8cb6-814e-42c9-89f1-b407175ea13e.png)